BitNet-SMARTPDM/arrowhead-setup/README.md

 - CLOUD
   - Your Arrowhead cloud name
 - COMMON_SAN
-  - Append here your dns and/or ip address of Arrowhead core systems host
+  - Append here your dns and/or ip address of Arrowhead core systems host (for localclouds this ip should be pointed localhost and 127.0.0.1, for globalclouds this ip should be pointed your external static ip and DNS name)
   - Append dns and/or ip addresses you plan to decribe your client systems with
 - YOUR CLIENTS
   - Append to the list of `create_consumer_system_keystore` your desired client system names